 - Limited flavor variety

-2. Zuke's Mini Naturals Peanut Butter Dog Treats
+2. Zuke's Mini Naturals Peanut Butter Training Treats

-- No corn, wheat, or soy for sensitive pups
+- No corn, wheat, or soy: Suitable for dogs with common allergies

 3. Zuke's Trail Mix Peanut Butter & Oats Soft Treats